 “First we get the hell out of here!”

 As the shadows moved forward, almost touching their backs, the two men lunged ahead.
-The man in the now ruffled suit pressed a button, and soundlessly there was an opening before them.
+The man in the now ruffled suit pressed a button, and an opening appeared soundlessly before them.

 A sudden gush of wind and colors burst behind them, forcing them onward at uncontrollable speed.
 They crashed into the opposite, panelled wall.
-Topic’s face hit it at an odd angle, accidently biting his tongue, blood flooded his mouth with a taste of iron.
+Topic’s face hit it at an odd angle; he accidently bit his tongue and blood flooded his mouth with the taste of iron.

 Topic heard the man’s hoarse cry of “Close!”
 Immediately a swooshing sound blocked out the high-pitched windy cries and odd colors.
 Tom began crawling around, feeling his way to and fro.